jeremeevans/TaprootStarter/README.md

-# TaprootStarter
+# Starter repository for generating a website using Taproot

-Template for creating a new website using Taproot IO
+* Build your favicons using [https://realfavicongenerator.net/](https://realfavicongenerator.net/)